ICF Construction: Lessons From Over 2 Decades in an ICF Home

 This post may contain affiliate links.
 Read my full disclosure here.

-Back when we were researching our “forever home”, we chose ICF construction for a number of reasons.
-It’s tough, energy efficient and should last a lifetime with minimal upkeep.
+When we were researching our “forever home”, we chose Insulated Concrete Form (ICF) construction for a number of reasons.
+It’s tough, energy efficient and designed to last a lifetime with minimal upkeep.

 What is ICF (Insulated Concrete Forms)?